 At Lagant we have a wide range of e-learning and project management training courses.
 With over 30 years of experience in project management training, coaching and consultancy, Lagant offers a comprehensive range of solutions for both individuals and organizations.

 Lagant's professionals, known for their passion and craftsmanship, act as change guides.
-Our goal is to transfer knowledge, skills and craftsmanship, so that clients can save themselves in the long term and grow in their project management skills.
+Our goal is to transfer knowledge, skills and craftsmanship, so that clients can eventually manage themselves and grow in their project management skills.

-In addition to classroom or in-company Lean and Six Sigma training, we also have a complete range available trainings en e-learning for example ITIL en PRINCE2®.
+In addition to classroom or in-company Lean and Six Sigma training, we also have a complete range available Courses en e-learning for example ITIL en PRINCE2®.

 Feel free to contact us if you have any questions about project management: we are happy to help you or your company on your way.